stuhirst/pbx-group-security/content/challenges/technical/TE-ID-image-download.md

 **Objective: Understand and contain issue(s) without any pushes to production**

-* You can use any technology you want (ideally ones you have experience with) and any Group Security team size
+You can use any technology you want (ideally ones you have experience with) and any Group Security team size
-* Describe what you would do and how you would act (ideally in diagram format)
+* Describe what you would do and how you would act (ideally in diagram format).
 * Who would you talk to?
 * What actions would you take to contain and remediate the issue(s)?

 **Resources and Technologies available:**

-* Techops, Webops, and Dev teams
+* Techops, Webops, and Dev teams.
-* Slack, Jira, Confluence, ELK, Grafana, Nagios, Akamai, AWS, Cisco Firewalls
+* Slack, Jira, Confluence, ELK, Grafana, Nagios, Akamai, AWS, Cisco Firewalls.